Partners for 2020-2021 include:

 - Foundation for Tacoma Schools

 - Foss Waterway Seaport

 - Rainbow Center

 Successful business leaders are often asked to utilize their skills and abilities to better their community through service on a non-profit Board of Directors.
-Good governance practice is critical to the success of organizations in our community.
+Good governance practice is amplifying the impact of organizations in our community.

 Board Governance is a two-course sequence that introduces students to the important role Board of Directors play in the community.
 Two students are matched with a non-profit organization where the students serve as apprentice board members.
 After observing and learning about board practices, the students will complete a project based on the needs of the organization.

 In addition to leadership and governance of a non-profit board, students will also gain a greater awareness of the needs of the broader community and challenges of serving them.
 Students appreciate the access to board members, many of whom are business leaders, who may serve as role models.